furnacecreek/awesome-visionOS-apps/README.md

 # awesome-visionOS-apps

-`awesome-visionOS-apps` is a curated list of awesome [visionOS](https://developer.apple.com/visionos/) apps. 🥽
+🥽 `awesome-visionOS-apps` is a curated list of awesome [visionOS](https://developer.apple.com/visionos/) apps designed to work natively on Apple Vision Pro.
 Check it out by browsing our table of contents or pressing Command + F to search for a keyword.

+# Sponsor

 This project is maintained by [Furnace Creek Software](https://furnacecreek.org).
 If you'd like to support us, check out our apps.

 # Contributing

-Read [CONTRIBUTING.md](https://github.com/furnacecreek/awesome-visionOS-apps/blob/master/CONTRIBUTING.md), fork the repo, and send us a pull request!
+We are accepting PRs for additional apps designed for visionOS that are shipping soon on the visionOS App Store (no "Designed for iPad" apps, no sample code).
+Read [CONTRIBUTING.md](https://github.com/furnacecreek/awesome-visionOS-apps/blob/master/CONTRIBUTING.md) for more information, fork the repo, and send us a pull request!

 # Categories